Hendrix-CS/csci235/index.md

 grades are earned based on completed passing assignments, as follows:

 * To earn an A in the course, a student will:
-  * Complete all ten projects
+  * Complete all nine projects
   * Complete the final project
   * Submit a course feedback form
   * Ask six presentation questions
   * Schedule and attend at least three Office Hours meetings
 * To earn a B in the course, a student will:
-  * Complete any eight projects
+  * Complete any seven projects
   * Complete the final project
   * Submit a course feedback form
   * Ask four presentation questions
   * Schedule and attend at least two Office Hours meetings
 * To earn a C in the course, a student will:
-  * Complete any six projects
+  * Complete any five projects
   * Complete the final project
   * Submit a course feedback form
   * Ask two presentation questions